lcbcFoo/mc504-project1/README.md

 their right when the pen was not being used.
 He, then, placed the desks in a circle, so every student would have someone on their left and right.

-Possible outcomes:
+Possible outcomes

-- Regular mode
+- Regular mode:
 	The students did a really good job sharing the pens and everyone got a chance to answer some questions.

-- Starvation mode
+- Starvation mode:
 	One or more students didn't get a chance to pick up two pens at the same time and, therefore, failed the test.

-- Deadlock mode
+- Deadlock mode:
 	They were not successful in sharing their pens, so no one got two pens at the same time and everyone failed.